Economic and Social Research Council (ESRC) Student-led awards

-Register on the Scottish Graduate School of Social Science (SGSSS) GradHub, complete the SGSSS Open Competition application form and upload it to GradHub by noon 10 January 2020.
+Register on the Scottish Graduate School of Social Science (SGSSS) GradHub, complete the SGSSS Open Competition application form and upload it to GradHub by 7 January 2021.

-Applicants will be asked to also upload copies of their transcripts, CV and one reference which is not to be from a proposed supervisor.
+Applicants will be asked to also upload copies of their transcripts, CV and two references which is not to be from a proposed supervisor.

 We advise that you contact your proposed Supervisor/Pathway Representative to discuss your application well in advance of this deadline.
 Should you have any questions regarding this funding opportunity, please contact the School’s ESRC Pathway Representative, Professor Grant Jarvie.

 PhD Programme Director, Dr Shari Sabeti.

 For any other enquiries please contact the School’s PGR Programmes Administrator, Mrs Mairi Ross.

 Education.PhD@ed.ac.uk, Tel: +44 (0) 131 651 6433